ionic-team/capacitor-docs/docs/main/guides/security.md

 Apps should only make requests to SSL-enabled endpoints.
 This means never make request to endpoints with `http://`, but rather always use `https://`.
 This makes sure data is never sent in plain text.

-However, this by itself isn't enough.
-To avoid possible [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks, SSL certificates should be pinned so only known certificates are accepted.
-This must be done natively and on both the client and server.
-Today, the [cordova-plugin-advanced-http](https://github.com/silkimen/cordova-plugin-advanced-http) plugin supports this and there may be other plugins that do as well.

 ## Web View Security

 ### Content Security Policy